Uniruled varieties with split tangent bundle: Classification of elementary contractions

-Let $E$ be the exceptional locus of the contraction and $F$ an irreducible component of a non-trivial fibre, then by \ref{CP02Prop18} we have $\dim F \leq 2$.
+{\bf Proof.} Let $E$ be the exceptional locus of the contraction and $F$ an irreducible component of a non-trivial fibre.
+Then by proposition \ref{propositionCP02Prop18} we have $\dim F \leq 2$.
 In particular the contraction can't be of type $(3,0)$.
-Contractions of type $(3,1)$ have been classified by Takagi \cite{Ta99}, the contraction \holom{\phi|_E}{E}{\phi(E)} is a $\PP^2$-bundle or quadric bundle, so the general fibre is reduced and isomorphic to $\PP^2$, $\PP^1 \times \PP^1$, or a quadric cone.
-If $\phi$ is of type $(3,2)$, then a fibre of dimension 2 is isolated (in the sense of \cite{AW96}), so $F$ is reduced and either $\PP^2$, $\PP^2 \cup \PP^2$, $\PP^1 \times \PP^1$, or a quadric cone \cite{AW96}[Thm.4.6].
-Elementary fourfold contractions such that the exceptional locus is not an irreducible divisor have been classified by Kawamata \cite{Ka89}, the non-trivial fibres are reduced and isomorphic to $\PP^2$.
+Contractions of type $(3,1)$ have been classified by Takagi \cite[p.316]{Ta99}: the map \holom{\phi|_E}{E}{\phi(E)} is a $\PP^2$-bundle or quadric bundle, so the general fibre is reduced and isomorphic to $\PP^2$, $\PP^1 \times \PP^1$, or a quadric cone.
+If $\phi$ is of type $(3,2)$, a fibre of dimension 2 is isolated, so $F$ is reduced and either $\PP^2$, $\PP^2 \cup \PP^2$, $\PP^1 \times \PP^1$, or a quadric cone \cite[Thm.4.6]{AW96}.
+Elementary fourfold contractions such that the exceptional locus is not an irreducible divisor have been classified by Kawamata \cite[Thm.1.1]{Ka89}: the positive dimensional fibres are reduced and isomorphic to $\PP^2$.

 We will exclude case by case the existence of 2-dimensional fibres.
-The strategy is to choose appropriately rational curves \holom{f}{\PP^1}{F} such that $f^* T_F$ is nef so that we can use equation \ref{fibresplitting} to compute $f^* T_X$
+The strategy is to choose appropriately rational curves \holom{f}{\PP^1}{F} such that $f^* T_F$ is nef so that we can use equation (\ref{equationfibresplit}) to compute $f^* T_X$.

-Case 1: $F \simeq \PP^2$ or $F \simeq \PP^2 \cup \PP^2$.
+Case 1. $F \simeq \PP^2$ or $F \simeq \PP^2 \cup \PP^2$.